chrisgrieser/nvim-scissors/README.md

 ## Rationale
 - Regrettably, there are innumerable formats in which snippets can be saved.
-The only format supported by several applications and thus the closest thing to a standard is the [VSCode snippet format](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
-For portability, and to future-proof your snippet collection, it can make sense to save your snippets in that format.
+The closest thing to a standard is the [VSCode snippet format](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+For portability, easier sharing, and to future-proof your snippet collection, it can make sense to save your snippets in that format.
 - Most notably, the VSCode format is used by plugins like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and supported by [LuaSnip](https://github.com/L3MON4D3/LuaSnip/blob/master/DOC.md#vs-code).